kmjacinto2145/projects-2022-technical-screening/README.md

 Please note that I worked on the original versions of the two challenges, prior to any edits (e.g. the COMP6443 typo in conditions.json).
 I will update this README to let you know if I've made any changes to my code.

+UPDATE 9/1/22: Edited hard.py code in light of new tests added by CSESoc to test_hard.py.

 Hopefully looking forward to working with CSESoc Projects in 2022!